Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | 6s rolled when you make a ranged attack are treated as 2 successes.

     | **Target Sweep**
-    | Squares adjacent to Zero In's target square also receive its bonuses, but are treated as if having -1 stack of Aim.
+    | Squares adjacent to Zero In's target square also receive its bonuses (except for Overwatch), but are treated as if having -1 stack of Aim.

 --------